Panoptykon Foundation: The Panoptykon Seminars

-In the fall 2009 – summer 2011 period the foundation had organized public monthly meetings dedicated to the modern social surveillance solutions.
+In the fall 2009 – summer 2011 period the foundation had organized public monthly meetings dedicated to modern social surveillance solutions.

 The following subjects were discussed during the meetings: visual monitoring systems, medical data gathering, employee control at the workplace, consolidation of public databases, Internet surveillance, control over poverty, telecommunications data retention or surveillance in education facilities.

 In July 2011 the foundation organized a meeting with David Lyon, a renowned scholar dedicated to exploring the concept of the surveillance society.
 Prof. Lyons discussed multiple aspects of modern surveillance and its effects with Polish social scientists, journalists and thinkers.

 Publications

-In the year 2011 the foundation had issued two reports: „Internet and the basic rights.
+In the year 2011, the foundation issued two reports: „Internet and the basic rights.
 A brief overview of current regulatory issues” and “Surveillance 2011.
 A summary.”

 The first report collects regulatory issues in the field of basic rights on the Internet; it helps to recognize basic challenges in regulation and explores several possible ways in which the regulation might develop.
 The other report focuses on current issues that highlight challenges and tensions related to modern surveillance practices: visual monitoring, telecommunications data retention and sharing, the sharing of information between various government services of different nations and the information systems of public health care and education providers.
 The report also explains the concept of a surveillance society and highlights its potential effects on basic rights and liberties.